prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

   url="https://www.youtube.com/embed/-sAAa-CCOcg"
 />

-**Create prototypes that feel like the real experience**

-Turn your static design files into an interactive experience—no coding required.
+**Turn your static design files into an interactive experience—no coding required**

 - Intuitive build: Simply connect UI elements and choose your interactions and animations.
 - Interactions: Define subtle interactions, like on click, while hovering, while pressing a button, and more.